Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 But the governance topic is extremely important for upcoming professional users of Cardano.
 To really to be able to rely on what we are doing.
 To feel safe.
 If a community takes over the future, the innovation, and the governance of such an experiment I think it's very important to radiate trust.
 And to do this bearing in mind that there is a growing number of users.
 So what we are doing and how we are doing this is very important. - precis of Heinz - 4:09

+### Nick - centropy - emerging environments - play environments

+Governance is not just about voting.
+And Ernesto mentioned a couple of important key points.
+That centropy (https://www.eoht.info/page/Centropy) really comes from emerging environments.
+I think an emerging environment is very different from an iterative environment.
+Iterative environments are more evolutionary and emerging environment are more revolutionary.
+That is an innovative environment.

+Where we get to come together and just play and really provide for those interactions and see what blossoms.
+An environment that's conducive to bringing people together, increasing curiosity, increasing interactions.
+Driving a new language but still built on the base of an original language, which is our unconscious.
+Like using Myers Briggs (https://www.myersbriggs.org/) which is an example of an archetype.

+That is still connecting to unconscious themes that we all experience as a human species.
+Being able to do that drives curiosity.
+When we're allowed and funded to play.
+I think that is where centropy starts to come in.
+In ways we couldn't even imagine.
+I almost see we might need two separate environments as catalyst moves towards this iterative problem and solution focused environment.
+Sometimes you need a whole play environment where curiosity can take hold you.
+And if that is funded, you're going to get the best out of the people.
+The best ideas come out of this kind of like play environment where mistakes can be made. - precis of Nick - 5:49